-- Create a set best practices and compliance framework and brief your employees about them periodically.
+- Create a set of best practices and compliance framework and brief your employees about them periodically.

 - Identify weak spots in IT infrastructure and renew business crisis and contingency plans on a timely basis.

 The same goes for the software application you are building.
-Examine the tools used by the offshore software development service provider to safeguard your application from cyberthreats, ranging from network security monitoring tools, encryption tools, web vulnerability scanning tools, penetration testing, and so on.
+Examine the tools used by the software development service provider to safeguard your application from cyber threats, ranging from network security monitoring tools, encryption tools, web vulnerability scanning tools, penetration testing, and so on.

 One of the most prevalent post-pandemic offshore software development trends worldwide is the use of next-generation technologies in application development, team management, collaboration and communication, and finance and budgeting.

 AI & machine learning, AR and VR, data analytics, and time intelligence-based software applications to build structure and boost best practices within the office-combined-home framework are common sights these days.

 For instance, AI-based chatbots in HR and employee management, AR and VR for office communication, time-tracking tools for KPIs, and productivity monitoring are available at nominal subscription fees.
 It is easier for even small-sized offshore software development companies to utilize these technologies in their daily tasks to bring transparency, visibility, and compliance in the process.